Vliseev/leetcode_solutions/README.md

 # rust_leetcode
-my submission of leetcode by rust
+my solution of leetcode by rust

 This is not an idiomatic rust, just for fun